bredelings/BAli-Phy/README.md

 Please visit the [releases page](http://www.bali-phy.org/download.php) to download official binaries.

-You can also install via homebrew on a Mac.
+You can also install via homebrew on a Mac, and using `apt-get` on recent version of Debian or Ubuntu.

 Documentation
 ------------